 - Listen and hear the whales sing!

-One of the most spectacular ways to see the wales is to go on a boat trip that will track the wales and bring you very close to them.
+One of the most spectacular ways to see the wales is to go on a boat tour.
+These tours track the wales and bring you very close to them.
 Next to seeing the whales, you could also see dolphins, turtles, and, if you are lucky, a whale shark.

-Several companies offer these tours.
-Their boats often have a bar on board and professional guides, which makes these several-hour outings a real treat.
+Several companies offer these boat tours.
+Boats often have a bar on board and professional guides, which makes these several-hour outings a real treat.
 Make sure to bring your camera and to keep a tight grip on it when taking photo’s.
 Read our 6 great whale watching tips to prepare yourself as good as possible.

 Watch the whales from the shore